TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 I use [conditions](https://www.home-assistant.io/dashboards/cards/#showing-or-hiding-a-card-or-badge-conditionally) to hide cards that don't have anything relevant to show.
 Unfortunately, I can't hide the Markdown cards when there's no schedule because Home Assistant doesn't support conditions on attributes.

 The screenshot was taken after unplugging the car.
 The planned dispatches card is blank because the schedule has completed.
-For now, I can't be bothered to create a dedicated "is there a charging schedule" template sensor.
+For now, I can't be bothered to create a dedicated "are there planned dispatches" template sensor.
 Leaving the card blank if there's no schedule is fine.

 Conveniently, the attributes include a list of completed periods with the energy supplied during each.
 Completed periods are rounded to the nearest half hour, regardless of how long charging was active during the period.
 The off-peak rate applies to the complete half hour.
 You can see a subset of the actual schedule (weirdly in UTC) supplied by the Hypervolt integration.

+# Next Time

+I want to dive deeper.
+Next up is getting a better understanding of the Home Assistant execution model.
+Then using that to make my automations more reliable and resilient.